handsontable/hyperformula/docs/guide/performance.md

 by the update.

-Sometimes, a simple change can cause recalculation of a large part of the sheet, e.g. when the modified cell is at the very beginning of the dependency chain or when there are many [volatile functions](volatile-functions.md) in the worksheet.
+Sometimes, a simple change can cause recalculation of a large part of the sheet, e.g., when the modified cell is at the very beginning of the dependency chain or when there are many [volatile functions](volatile-functions.md) in the worksheet.
 In such a case you may want to postpone the recalculation.